Meet Manny

 Education & Career

 I spent my first semester in college sleeping on my friends’ couches and floors to afford my education.
-I worked as a substitute teacher for three years to pay my tuition.
+I worked as a substitute teacher during college to help pay my tuition.
 I soon graduated with Bachelor’s degrees in Microbiology and Economics.
 After college, I became an Economist for the US Army Corps of Engineers, where I also served as a First Responder in Puerto Rico after Hurricane Maria.
-This experience gave me a close look at climate change's devastating effects on vulnerable communities.

 I went on to graduate with a Master’s in Economics from Johns Hopkins University and a law degree from Yale Law School.
-After law school, I became an environmental attorney, where I worked on cases against large corporations that are making profits by destroying our air, water, and land.
-I now run a business dedicated to addressing environmental issues.
+After law school, I became an attorney who defended our communities against large corporations breaking the law.
+I now represent the good people of Adams County in the Colorado State House, fighting for our hardworking families and defending the rights and freedoms of every Coloradan.

 From a young age, I understood the value of hard work.
 I took every opportunity I could to help my family and cut the cost of my college education.
 By the end of high school, I had completed my second year working at McDonald’s, was a tutor at Kumon Learning Center, and took enough courses at my local community college to receive my Associate’s degree a month after my high school graduation.
 I even sold my plasma twice a week, and a scar on my arm serves as a testament to the hundreds of times I exchanged my blood to pay my family’s bills.